Calumpit: Province of Calumpit

-On December 28, 1575, Governor-General Francisco de Sande established Calumpit as an Alcaldia (Province) with Marcos de Arce as the first Alcalde Mayor, with Calumpit and nearby visitas and settlements such as Malolos, Hagonoy, Macabebe, Apalit and Candaba.
-Later in 1576, jurisdiction of Macabebe transferred to the town of Lubao and Candaba separated and became town, then on June 11, 1580, Malolos became a town and it was transferred to Alcaldia de Bulacan.
-In 1581, Hagonoy had its own convent but still under the Governor of Calumpit, while in 1591 Apalit officially separated and established as an independent town and it was transferred in the reconfigured territory of Pampanga province.
-In Miguel de Loarca's document in 1581 called Relación de las Islas Filipinas and the June 1591 document of Governor-General Luis Pérez de Dasmariñas, it is proven that Calumpit appears as an independent Alcaldia, independent of those of Bulacan and Lubao and Betis.
-It was therefore established as an Encomienda and Alcaldia separate to Province of Bulacan.
-Contrary to popular belief, Calumpit was not only the first town founded in Bulacan, but it existed as a province.
+On 28 December 1575, Governor-General Francisco de Sande established Calumpit as an alcaldía (province) independent of Bulacan, with Marcos de Arce as the first Alcalde Mayor, and encompassing the nearby visitas and settlements such as Malolos, Hagonoy, Macabebe, Apalit and Candaba.
+Later in 1576, jurisdiction of Macabebe was transferred to the town of Lubao and Candaba separated as a town, then on 11 June 1580, Malolos became a town transferred to alcaldía of Bulacan.
+In 1581, Hagonoy had its own convento but was still under the Governor of Calumpit, while in 1591 Apalit was officially separated as a town and to the reconfigured Pampanga province.
+In both Miguel de Loarca's 1581 document Relación de las Islas Filipinas and the June 1591 document of Governor-General Luis Pérez Dasmariñas, Calumpit appears as an alcaldía independent of Bulacan, Lubao, and Betis.
+It was therefore established both as an encomienda and alcaldía separate from Province of Bulacan, making it the first town in the area and a separate province.

 Abolition

-The Alcaldia de Calumpit was eventually abolished and the towns of Calumpit and Hagonoy were annexed to the Province of Bulacan.
-Neighbouring Apalit was meanwhile annexed to Pampanga.
+The alcaldia of Calumpit was eventually abolished, with and the towns of Calumpit and Hagonoy were annexed to Bulacan, while Apalit was annexed to Pampanga.

 Philippine Revolution and Philippine-American War

 During the Philippine Revolution in 1896, Calumpiteños participated in battles launched by the Katipunan against the Spanish Empire.
 Many notable Calumeteños helped establish and support the Malolos Republic, with the town serving as a defense line due to its proximity to the new capital.
 When the Philippine–American War erupted, Calumpit become the headquarters of General Antonio Luna in 1898.
-In the bloody encounters at Barrio Bagbag on April 25, 1899, many people joined the army of General Luna.
+In the bloody encounters at Barrio Bagbag on 25 April 1899, many people joined the army of General Luna.
 During the conflict, the bridge, convent and church of the town were burned and completely destroyed.

 Civil administration under the United States-led Insular Government was established in Calumpit in April 1901, with Juan Galang serving as the first elected American-era mayor of the town.